Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 ____
 "The apparition of a large, rotund man forms within the dark crypt, its eyes wild with insanity.
 Large, artificial wings unfold from its back."
 ____
 Prince Ariel was a terrible man who longed to fly.
 He attached artificial wings to a harness and empowered the device with magic, but the apparatus still couldn't bear his weight, and he plunged from the [[Pillarstone of Ravenloft]] to his death.
-His evil ghost attacks the char­ acters on sight.
-If Ariel succeeds in possessing a char­ acter, his host climbs the high tower (area K18) until it reaches the peak (area K59), then hurls itself down the tower's central shaft (area K18a), screaming, "I can fly!" the whole way down.
+His evil ghost attacks the characters on sight.
+If Ariel succeeds in possessing a character, his host climbs the high tower (area K18) until it reaches the peak (area K59), then hurls itself down the tower's central shaft (area K18a), screaming, "I can fly!" the whole way down.

 CRYPT 5